linkzenic/Zelda64Recomp-Fork/README.md

 - Android 7.0 or newer
 - ARM64 device
-- Vulkan-capable GPU and working Vulkan driver
+- Vulkan-capable GPU and working Vulkan driver (tested on Snapdragon 8 Gen 2 device, likely requires Adreno)
 - Enough storage for the app data folder, saves, mods, and texture packs

 This port has been tested primarily on Snapdragon/Adreno handhelds.
 If graphics are incorrect, crashes happen at game start, or Vulkan device creation fails, your device may need a newer or different Vulkan driver.